rayje/ECvR/README.md

-	    -r, --replication <rep>       The replication factor setting [Default: 5] --stop <instanceId>           Stop the stor server in a specific instance --stopAll                     Stop the stor server on all instances
+	    -r, --replication <rep>       The replication factor setting [Default: 5] --stop <instanceId>           Stop the stor server in a specific instance --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances

 #### Commands